ISS Frequently Asked Questions

 International Students do not qualify for federal financial aid at Tulsa Community College, which is often a scholarship application requirement.
 However, a small number of international students have been awarded scholarships by applying within a department.
 More importantly, finishing an associate's degree will strengthen transfer scholarship applications to senior institutions.

-- Why does TCC require a local contact?
+- Why does TCC recommend a local contact?

 Tulsa Community College does not provide dormitories; nor does TCC have a shuttle system for campus-to-campus transportation.
 The requirement of a local contact ensures our international students will have no difficulties establishing a place to live, obtaining transportation, and depositing their money into a bank account.